Excellent

 Wegovy may help you lose more weight if you have type 2 diabetes

 When taking Ozempic for weight loss, doses are limited to 0.5 to 2.0 milligrams.
-Wegovy, which uses the same active ingredient (semaglutide), is available in higher doses — up to 2.4 milligrams.
-Clinical trials show that people lose more weight while using higher doses of semaglutide.
+Wegovy, which has the same active ingredient (semaglutide), is available in higher doses — up to 2.4 milligrams.
+Clinical trials show that people lose more weight on the higher Wegovy doses of semaglutide.
 It may be better to get Wegovy for weight loss if that’s your main goal.
 It’s FDA-approved specifically as a weight loss injection

-If you have type 2 diabetes and need to lose weight, talk to your healthcare provider about your options.
+If you have type 2 diabetes and need to lose weight, talk to your healthcare professional about your options.

 Can you avoid Ozempic side effects?

-Experiences with Ozempic’s side effects vary by individual.
-While many people report little to no side effects, it’s hard to know how your body will respond to this medication.
+Experiences with Ozempic’s side effects vary.
+While many people report little or no side effects, it’s hard to know how your body will respond to this medication.
 Some tips to reduce your chances of experiencing side effects of Ozempic include:

-• Follow the approved dosing schedule according to your provider’s advice.
+• Follow the approved dosing schedule according to the medical advice you receive.
 Starting at a low dose (0.5 milligrams), your provider will gradually increase your dose until you reach a maximum tolerated dose or the highest dose available (2.0 milligrams).

 • Take your dose on the same day each week.